-Join other artists on the second or fourth Tuesday of each month at 7:30 pm to share art work and get positive feedback.
+Join other artists on the first and third Tuesday of each month at 7:30 pm to share artwork and get positive feedback.

-To participate: Members should email Michele Caplan at one or two pieces of their work that they like, and one or two they are not finished with and want suggestions.
+To participate: Members should email firstname.lastname@example.org one or two pieces of work that they like, and one or two they are not finished with and want suggestions.
 Members will show only one piece of work at our meetings so we have time to really think about them and talk about them.
-The work will be shared on the screen, not by holding it up on zoom, so it can be seen well.
-Members should submit their work at least the day before to Michele’s gmail.
+The work will be shared through Zoom screen sharing by the host.
+Members should submit their work at least the day before to email.

 Please read below “Elements of Positive Critique”.
 A printable PDF version can be found (“Elements of Positive Critique pdf ) before the 7:30 pm meeting.

 Elements of a Positive Critique